 In order to ensure a sustainable approach to educational matters, the Bureau will continue to develop and improve the training model for further education trainers (Train the trainers).
 Within the model, representatives of government and local government institutions and capital companies of a public person are trained to be able to train officials of their institutions on anti-corruption matters.
 The current task of the further education trainers is to educate officials of their institutions on the basics of prevention of conflict of interest.
-In the future, further education trainers, mandated by the head of the institution, could perform functions of the internal supervisor, providing the head of the institution with support in the implementation and conflict of interest.
-In order to facilitate the establishment and maintenance of an effective internal control system, a topic on creation of an efficient internal control system for the prevention of risks of corruption and conflict of interest has been included in the training for further education trainers within the framework of the model Train the trainers.
+In the future, further education trainers, mandated by the head of the institution, could perform functions of the internal supervisor, providing the head of the institution with support in the implementation and maintenance of an effective internal control system to prevent risks of corruption and conflict of interest.
+In order to facilitate the establishment and maintenance of an efficient internal control system for the prevention of risks of corruption and conflict of interest has been included in the training for further education trainers within the framework of the model Train the trainers.